mdsol/hale/README.md

 ### constraint extensions

 Other attributes are considered constraint extensions.
 It may be an object or a reference.
 If it is a reference it must refer to something which conforms.
-Anything under a constrain extension MUST soecify a profile tag giving a link that describes the constraint.
-The other attributes must match the tags specified int he profile.
+Anything under a constrain extension MUST specify a profile tag giving a link that describes the constraint.
+The other attributes must match the tags specified in the profile.

 ## Example Document
 ```json